 Buffy the Vampire Slayer

 Both of these shows are definitely worth bingeing!
-Psych is one of the funniest shows I’ve ever watched mixed with the thrill of crime solving.
+Psych is one of the funniest shows I’ve ever watched, and it’s humor is mixed with the thrill of crime solving.
 And Buffy is scary, funny, bad-ass, and an overall epic showcase of the 90’s.
 If anyone knows another way to binge these shows,

 - Do it.